River Wey Somerset Bridge

 - Members can fish the river upstream from the weir on the right hand bank for approximately one mile

-- Remember that Barbel must not be retained in keepnets (see Bye-law 4.j page 9).
+- Remember that Barbel must not be retained in keepnets (see Bye-law 4.j).

 - All dogs are banned from this venue except guide dogs.